mdn/content/files/en-us/web/css/pseudo-classes/index.md

 These pseudo-classes require some interaction by the user in order for them to apply, such as holding a mouse pointer over an element.

 - {{CSSxRef(":hover")}}
-  - : Matches when a user designates an item with a pointing device, for example holding the mouse pointer over it.
+  - : Matches when a user designates an item with a pointing device, such as holding the mouse pointer over the item.
 - {{CSSxRef(":active")}}
-  - : Matches when an item is being activated by the user, for example clicked on.
+  - : Matches when an item is being activated by the user.
+For example, when the item is clicked on.
 - {{CSSxRef(":focus")}}
   - : Matches when an element has focus.
 - {{CSSxRef(":focus-visible")}}